kassko/data-mapper/README.md

 ### API Usage ###

-To do hydration and extraction operations, you get a DataMapper instance and you hydrate your object:
+To do hydration and extraction operations, you get a DataMapper instance and you hydrate your object with its hydrator:
 ```php
 $data = [
     'brand' => 'some brand',